-In response to the distinct training needs among Southern Baptists, the Seminary offers the following programs: associate, Bachelor of Arts, bachelor of science (pending SACSCOC approval), Master of Arts, Master of Divinity, Doctor of Ministry, and Doctor of Philosophy.
-The following programs are offered at the Northeast campus: associate, Master of Arts, Master of Divinity.
-A certificate program is also available to students who attend the Northeast campus.
+In response to the distinct training needs among Southern Baptists, the Seminary offers the following programs: Master of Arts, Master of Divinity, Doctor of Ministry, and Doctor of Philosophy.

 Mid-America Baptist Theological Seminary desires to glorify Jesus Christ as Lord and Savior.
 This purpose is achieved by: